EOSIO/eos/README.md

 there is plenty early experimenters can do including running a private multi-node test network and developing applications (smart contracts).

 The public testnet described in the [wiki](https://github.com/EOSIO/eos/wiki/Testnet%3A%20Public) is running the `dawn-2.x` branch.
 The `master` branch is no longer compatible with the public testnet.
-Instructions are provided below for building either option.
+Instructions are provided below for building a local testnet using the `master` branch.
+This document will be updated later with instructions for running on the `dawn-3.x` public testnet.

 ### Supported Operating Systems
 EOS.IO currently supports the following operating systems: